BhaveetKumar/nail-it/04_devops_infrastructure/performance/PERFORMANCE_ENGINEERING_COMPREHENSIVE_GUIDE.md

     }, nil
 }

+// GetShard determines which shard to use for a given key
-func (sd *ShardedDatabase) GetShard(key string) *sql.DB {
+// This function uses consistent hashing to ensure the same key always goes to the same shard func (sd *ShardedDatabase) GetShard(key string) *sql.DB {
+    // Create a hash of the key
     hash := fnv.New32a()
     hash.Write([]byte(key))

+    // Use modulo to determine shard index
-    shardIndex := int(hash.Sum32()) % len(sd.shards)
+    // This ensures even distribution across all shards shardIndex := int(hash.Sum32()) % len(sd.shards)

     return sd.shards[shardIndex]
 }

+// Query executes a query on the appropriate shard
-func (sd *ShardedDatabase) Query(key string, query string, args ...interface{}) (*sql.Rows, error) {
+// This function automatically routes the query to the correct shard based on the key func (sd *ShardedDatabase) Query(key string, query string, args ...interface{}) (*sql.Rows, error) {
-    shard := sd.GetShard(key)
+    // Get the appropriate shard for this key shard := sd.GetShard(key)

-    return shard.Query(query, args...)
+    // Execute the query on the selected shard return shard.Query(query, args...)
 }
 ```